• Skip to primary navigation

 garlic scapes harvest

-To ensure good size garlic you should harvest the garlic scapes and prune the leaves back a little.
-The best time to do this is before the bulb starts to open or the stem gets woody.
-Harvest them when they are still green and soft.
+To ensure garlic bulbs grow to a good size, it is advisable to harvest the garlic scapes.
+The best time to do this is before the bulb starts to open or when the stem becomes woody.
+Harvest the scapes while they are still green and soft.

 Garlic size difference